 Building your email list is important for creating a strong online presence and reputability.
-To collect emails, you create a subscription form which encourages your website visitors leave their emails and then regularly get newsletters with your updates.
+To collect emails, you create a subscription form that encourages your website visitors to leave their emails and then regularly get newsletters with your updates.

 Some other modest bloggers just place a subscription form on a certain page and wait until a visitor resolves to leave an email by themselves, without any encouragement.
 This method is also not really effective, because you just passively wait until a user subscribes for your email updates, and this waiting can be eternal.

 We’ve decided to discuss a few efficient and polite ways to ask for emails and get subscribers without irritating them.

 When a user is about to leave the page and makes an intent to close a browser tab, a subscription popup appears.
 Initially, the popup is invisible for a visitor, so they can freely examine the content, navigate through the pages and resolve whether this content is relevant for their needs, etc.

 Only when a user tries to leave the page, they see the popup window offering them to subscribe.
 As they’ve already learned the website’s content, they can decide whether to leave the email or not.
 Some bloggers also offer benefits for subscriptions, for instance, a worthy freebie or a content upgrade.

 This is a polite method of asking a visitor to subscribe to newsletters.
 Once a user scrolls down the page, the subscription box can slide in from the bottom corner to encourage a visitor to leave an email.